slash-segmentation/CHM/python/README.md

 The CHM test program takes a single 2D input image, calculates the labels according to a model, and saves the labels to the 2D output image.
 The images can be anything supported by the `imstack` program for 2D images.
-The output-image can given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files*
+The output-image can given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files.*

 By default this assumes the model data is stored in ./temp/.
 Typically this will be stored somewhere else and using the `-m` option this can be set to any folder.
 The folder can contain